Hasselqvist/hasselqvist.github.io/_pages/research.md

 Funded by the German Research Foundation (DFG).
 Find more information [here](https://www.ifo.de/en/project/2021-07-01/joint-versus-sole-custody-after-divorce-causal-effects-child-outcomes-and-family).

-This project included a large data collection and digitilization of records from the Swedish court system.
-The script to generate a data structure from text documents is publically available [here](https://github.com/scanessa/custodyproject).
+This project included a large data collection and digitization of records from the Swedish court system.
+The script to generate a data structure from text documents is publicly available [here](https://github.com/scanessa/custodyproject).

 * **Linguistic Distance and the Gender Gap in Education**